Ralph Priso

-Ralph-William Johnson Priso-Mbongue (born August 2, 2002) is a Canadian soccer player who plays as a midfielder for Major League Soccer club Vancouver Whitecaps FC.
+Ralph-William Johnson Priso-Mbongue (born August 2, 2002) is a Canadian soccer player who plays as a defender for Major League Soccer club Vancouver Whitecaps FC and the Canada national team.

 Early career

 He began playing soccer at the age of four with Clairlea-Westview SC, before moving to the North Toronto Nitros when he was eleven.
 In 2016, he was invited to Adidas's Elite Soccer Program.
 He tried out for the Toronto FC Academy at ages 11, 12, and 13, failing to make the program, before finally being accepted in 2017, at age 14.

 Club career

 Early career

 In 2018, he played with Toronto FC III in the semi-professional League1 Ontario, making six appearances.
 He scored his first goal against Darby FC on July 17, 2018.
 On March 5, 2019, he signed his first professional contract, joining Toronto FC II in USL League One.
 His debut professional appearance came when he started against the Richmond Kickers on August 17, 2019.